Samsung Galaxy Note 9 review

-The Samsung Galaxy Note 9 is a little bigger, a little more colorful, and a little more powerful than all prior Note phones, but be warned: it’s a little more expensive, too.
+While many would says it's not new, the Galaxy Note 9 defies the fact in every department if not design.
+It's quite evidently an incremental upgrade over last year's Note 8 with a bigger display, better display, more power and enhanced cameras.
+But all that comes with an expensive price tag as well.

-It’s the biggest Android phone that will grab your attention in 2018, with a sizeable 6.4-inch Super AMOLED display, a huge 4,000mAh battery for all-day performance, and up to 512GB of internal storage and 8GB of RAM.
+It's the biggest Android phone that's turning heads in 2018, with a sizeable 6.4-inch AMOLED panel, a massive 4000mAh battery and up to 512GB internal storage with 8GB of RAM.
+If that's not enough, Samsung provides additional support for microSD card of up to 1TB.

-Slot in a 512GB microSD card (which Samsung will gladly sell you), and you can have the first mainstream 1TB phone in your hands.
-That's bigger than a lot of laptops.

-Update: We've tested the Galaxy Note 9 for over a month now and it remains the best phone money can buy – at a dramatically high price.
-We've also paired it with the recommended Samsung Galaxy Watch, which we were equally impressed with.

-Good news – the Note 9 doesn’t actually feel any bigger than last year’s 6.3-inch Note 8, and it inherits a bunch of this year’s 5.8-inch Galaxy S9 and 6.2-inch Galaxy S9 Plus features, including camera specs.
+While the display size is increased over Note 8's 6.3-inch, the good news is that it doesn't feel any bigger in hand.
+Which gets even better with all the new features from their siblings— Galaxy S9 and S9 Plus.

-The camera is better than the Note 8, with a dual 12MP rear setup that has dual-aperture technology, and can record Super Slow Mo videos.
-There are stereo speakers, and AR Emoji is back with some finer avatar customizations, but rest assured, it'll still look nothing like you.
+The camera, very clearly, better than the Note 8, with a dual 12MP rear setup that has dual-aperture technology, and can record Super Slow Mo videos.
+There are stereo speakers, and AR Emoji is back with some finer avatar customisations, but rest assured, it'll still look nothing like you.

-Exclusive to the Note 9 camera are automatic scene optimizer and flaw detection features that enhance photos (though, Samsung has a habit of rolling these features out to older phones later on).
+In addition to the existing camera features, the Note 9 camera has some exclusives including an automatic scene optimizer and flaw detection features to enhance pictures.
+From what we've seen, Samsung has a record of rolling out the exclusive features to older devices later on.

-The S Pen is still a handy tool for jotting down notes, but it now has Bluetooth for remote-controlled shortcuts that are customizable (unlike the annoying Bixby button that you can't even turn off anymore).
-Want to pose for a photo 30 feet away?
-This S Pen can help you do that and more.
-It works great, but you may have trouble finding a spot to rest your precious and expensive Note 9 for full-body snapshots.
-We ended up with a lot of shots at bad camera angles, so it's a good idea on paper, but doesn't always work out like we first envisioned.

-Bad news – the price feels much bigger.
-Get ready to pay iPhone XS-level prices for the entry-level 128GB and 6GB model.
-Ouch.
-It's meant for power users, according to Samsung – the physical size, storage size, price, and battery capacity all tell us that.
-It sees Note 9 buyers as people who spend a lot of time on their phone and want the best of the best – they buy the best AV receiver, the best TV, and so forth.
+Samsung Galaxy Note's most supreme attraction has always been its S Pen.
+This time as well, the stylus gets an upgrade with a low-frequency Bluetooth for customisable remote-controlled shortcuts.
+So, if you wish to click a shot of yourself from 30 meters away, this S Pen can help you do that.
+Taking full body snapshots have become quite effortless, given you find a neat and safe place to place your precious and expensive Note 9.

+Of course, you need to envision the frame in advance to get a better shot as we failed to find the right angles to get the best results using the S Pen.

 Check out our hands-on video below to see the Galaxy Note 9 in action: